 Pulmonary (arterial) hypertension (PH, PAH) occurs when the pressure in the blood vessels leading from the heart to the lungs is too high (CDC).
 The term PH embraces a variety of diseases that have little in common apart from elevated blood pressure in the pulmonary circulation (Hoeper et al, Dt. Ärzteblatt 2017).
 For some forms of PH, there are manifold options for mono- and combination therapy, for others, there is no established therapy.
 Patient organisations on the international (PHA Europe) and the national level (pulmonale hypertonie e.V. und Pulmonale Hypertonie Selbsthilfe) provide information and services to PH patients.

 COMPERA, established in 2007, is a structured, non-interventional (observational) registry in PH expert centers.
 It documents PH therapy of patients of all age groups, with any form of PH or pulmonary arterial hypertension (PAH).
-With nearly 11,000 patients and more than 85,000 follow-up visits, the registry is one of the largest in its indication.
+With nearly 11,000 patients and nearly 90,000 follow-up visits, the registry is one of the largest in its indication.

 It is fully internet-based, and fulfils high quality standards through several measures like automated plausibility checks of data at entry, queries, and source data verification.
 Of course, COMPERA has been approved by the ethics committees of all participating centers, and data protection is ensured because all data are completely pseudonymized, so there is no possibility of inferring individual persons outside the clinic.